 The consolidated financial statements incorporate the financial statements of the Company and the Company's wholly owned subsidiaries, Sunshine Oilsands (Hong Kong) Ltd. ("Sunshine Hong Kong") and Sang Xiang Petroleum & Chemical (Shanghai) Limited (Sunshine Shanghai).
 Control is achieved when the Company has the power to govern the financial and operating policies of an entity to obtain benefits from its activities.
 The results of subsidiaries are included in the consolidated financial statements when control is achieved and until control is lost.
 All inter-company transactions, balances, revenues and expenses are eliminated in full on consolidation.
 On July 14, 2015, Boxian was incorporated in the British Virgin Islands and is a wholly owned subsidiary of the Company.
-On March 24, 2017, Sunshine Shanghai was incorporated in China and is a wholly owned subsidiary of the Company.
 No activity has yet occurred in Boxian as at the date of this MD&A.